sdotson/gh-parcel-example/README.md

-# Github Pages Parcel example with environment variables
+# Deploy Parcel example with environment variables

 This is a simple app with CRUD functionality.
 A prerequisite is you set up a new firebase firestore and set the required env vars.